 3. Enter the name or IP address of the K2 system and click the Connect button.
 Alternately, you can click the down arrow of the text box and browse for the K2 system or select a previously entered computer.

 System connections and configuration

-This chapter applies to "online" K2 systems, which includes internal storage K2 Media Clients and K2 Storage Systems (with connected external storage K2 Media Clients) Levels 2, 3, and 4.
+This chapter applies to "online" K2 systems, which includes stand-alone K2 Media Clients and K2 Storage Systems with connected shared storage K2 Media Clients.

 This chapter contains the following topics: